beginning of content

 How are boils treated?

-For larger boils and carbuncles, see your doctor.
-They may need to make a small cut in the boil to help the pus drain, and you may need antibiotics.
-Large boils and carbuncles can leave a scar on the skin.
+Sometimes your doctor will need to treat the boil.
+They may need to make a small cut in the boil to help the pus drain.
+You may need antibiotics.

-How are boils prevented?
+Can boils be prevented?

-Boils and skin infections can be prevented by;
+Boils and skin infections can be prevented by:

 Resources and support